lapierreM/Yoruba_demography/Programs/README.md

   * `s` is the stop threashhold for the optimization

 * output: prints in the terminal the parameter values, normalized SFS simulated and step values of the optimization (see `Output_files/example_LinearSFS_fitting.txt` for an example)

+***

+`plot_linearSFS.py`: plot the SFS simulated under the Linear growth model, with different number of loci.
+(Figure 5A)

+* command line: `python plot_linearSFS.py plot_linearSFS_parameters.py`

+* takes in argument the parameter file containing all necessary parameter values to run the program (see this file for information on the necessary parameters)

+* output: plot in eps format

+***

+`plot_Stairway_linear.py`: plot the output summary of the Stairway plot method applied to SFS simulated under the linear growth model with different number of loci.
+(Figure 5B)

+* command line: `python plot_Stairway_linear.py plot_Stairway_linear_parameters.py`

+* takes in argument the parameter file containing all necessary parameter values to run the program (see this file for information on the necessary parameters)

+* output: plot in eps format